Russia says Ukraine sabotage group crosses border

 "Ukraine is watching the events in Russia's Belgorod region with interest and is studying the situation, but has nothing to do with it," Ukrainian presidential advisor Mikhaylo Podolyak said.

+"The only driving political force in a totalitarian country of tightened screws is always an armed guerrilla movement," he said.

-After Putin sent troops to Ukraine in February 2022, the border region of Belgorod has been repeatedly shelled, and dozens of people have been killed.
+After Putin sent troops to Ukraine, the border region of Belgorod has been repeatedly shelled, and dozens of people have been killed.

 Authorities have also reported a series of incidents involving members of "sabotage" groups crossing over from Ukraine.